-The true cost to rightsholders, broadcasters and consumers
+The true cost of pirate streaming to rightsholders, broadcasters and consumers

 Thanks to this ever-evolving technology many brands have enjoyed global success, attracting viewers and fans from across the globe and raking in record consumer ratings.
 Most of these live events are locked behind paywalls, these often vary in price from one-off payments through to monthly or annual subscriptions.
 As content becomes more accessible, viewers become more demanding and less willing to pay.